A statistical study is an analysis of data gathered from a specific group, or

 If a sample represents the population as a whole, the sample is said to be representative.
 If not, there is an error in the sampling called bias.
 Therefore, we should determine if each sample represents the population or not.

-A hypothesis is an assumption regarding a parameter in a population.
-Here are two examples.
+A hypothesis is an assumption or a claim regarding a characteristic of a population.

 Determine the type of statistical study.